WeirdMidas/qti-mem-opt/README.md

 - Reduce swapping costs and unnecessary situations as much as possible.
 If swapping is occurring, be as efficient as possible and allow above-average throughput for swapping
 - Avoid swapping memory pages which are hard to compress to ZRAM, make the compression rate close to the ideal value of 3x
 - Customizable ZRAM size and compression algorithm(needs kernel support), goes from 0GB to 8GB
+- Customizable swapfile size.
+Going from 0GB to 3GB
 - SELinux can still be enabled
 - Introduce Hybrid Swap!
 A memory management technique that combines swapfile and ZRAM with Qualcomm's PPR.
 Allowing to increase effective memory by up to 17% with just 512mb of swapfile and with swapping costs reduced by up to 27%, and even better: it prevents storage from suffering, allowing to keep its useful life up to date!
 However, it is only for phones with snapdragon processors.
-Credits to: unintellectual-hypothesis @ github.
+Credits to: unintellectual-hypothesis @ github
+- Prevent apps from being swapped out or killed too quickly.
+Allowing browsers like Brave to function even in memory-limited situations

 ## Requirement